Armenia violates ceasefire with Azerbaijan 26 times | News.az

 Armenia violates ceasefire with Azerbaijan 26 times

-Over the past 24 hours, Armenian armed forces have violated the ceasefire along the line of contact between Azerbaijani and Armenian troops 26 times, using large-caliber machine guns and sniper rifles, the Azerbaijani Defense Ministry reported on Feb.
-27.
+Over the past 24 hours, Armenian armed forces have violated the ceasefire along the line of contact between Azerbaijani and Armenian troops 26 times, the Azerbaijani Defense Ministry said on May 29.

 News.Az